MadameG1t/QA-Portfolio/STLC/testplan.md

 **Objectives and Outcomes**

 - **Functionality:** All features perform correctly according to specifications.
 Ensure the three new features work as intended.
-Ratings can be submitted, underaged people cannot purchase products, shipping cost work according to post code.
+Ratings can be submitted, underaged people cannot purchase alcoholic products, shipping cost work according to post code.
 With the result that we use local laws and we give more value to the customer.
 - **GUI:** The interface is intuitive, responsive, and free of defects.
 Verify that company standards are being used.
 - **Performance:** The platform meets performance benchmarks under load.